support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Pius VII (1742-1823) wrote to Cardinal Consalvi the Concordat between the Holy See and France on July 15 by Unknown artist.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images